mars-research/xv6/x86-port.md

 To do
 -----

+-- kernel stack setup for new processes is VERY messy -- get rid of `kernel_pml4`.
+It is irrelevant with ever process owning its own pagetable/pml4.
 -- consider renaming `pml4e_t` to something generic like `pte_t` OR replace all `pml4e_t *`s with `pagetable_t`
+-- using PSE and pse (paging structure entry) instead of PTE and pte was a bad idea.
+Change it back.
 -- `kvminit` must be renamed.
 It creates and returns a page table with kernel memory mapped. `kvmcreate` is likely a better suited name.
--- using PSE and pse (paging structure entry) instead of PTE and pte was a bad idea.
-Change it back.
 -- vm.c:`mappages` can and probably should be static